chapmancbVCU/chappy-php/README.md

 <br>
 Originally a fork of the Ruah PHP MVC framework based on the MVC PHP Framework tutorial series on the Freeskills YouTube channel, we have worked hard to add additional support and features.

-## Quick start guide in 5 easy steps
+## Quick start guide
 1. Install PHP 8.3 or greater, composer, and npm
 2. Clone project `git clone git@github.com:chapmancbVCU/chappy-php.git`
-3. Run `composer install-project`
+3. cd into project
-4. Run `php console serve`
+4. Run `composer install-project`
-5. Have fun...
+5. Run `php console serve`

 ## This framework includes the following features:
 1. Custom form handling